casys-kaist/LineFS/docs/README.md

 - Some constants like the private log size, the number of max LibFS processes are defined in `libfs/src/global/global.h`.
 You can leave it as a default.
 - IP addresses of machines and SmartNICs and the order of replication chain are defined as a variable `hot_replicas` in `libfs/src/distributed/rpc_interface.h`.
 You have to set correct values for this configuration.
 - A device size to be used by LineFS is defined as a variable `dev_size` in `libfs/src/storage/storage.h`.
 You can leave it as a default.
-- Paths of pmem devices should be defined in `storage.c` as below. `g_dev_path[1]` is the path of the device for the public area and `g_dev_path[4]` is for the log area.
+- Paths of pmem devices should be defined in `libfs/src/storage/storage.c` as below. `g_dev_path[1]` is the path of the device for the public area and `g_dev_path[4]` is for the log area.
 You have to set correct values for this configuration.
 Here is an example.

   ```c
   char *g_dev_path[] = {